Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-005_Receiving_Inspection_Report.md

 The documentation was reviewed as part of the receiving inspection.

+The final inspection report and packing documentation were acceptable.

+Material traceability documentation was present; however, the documentation associated with one valve required additional clarification before that valve could be accepted.

 ---

 ## 4. Material Traceability Review

 Material traceability documentation was provided with the shipment.

-The documentation identifies the supplied material and provides traceability information associated with the delivered valves.
+For three valves, the documentation provided sufficient traceability to the applicable material records.

+For one valve, the identification information could not initially be clearly matched to the applicable material record.

-**Review Result:** Acceptable
+**Review Result:** Discrepancy Identified

+The affected valve was referred for evaluation under:

+**NCR-2026-001 — Nonconformance Report**

 ---